How To Pass A Blood Drug Test.

 For A Urine Drug Test At The Same Time: Remember that a blood drug test is usually given with a urine drug test.
 The urine drug test detection window is a finite window in which one must take the urine drug test.
 Instant Clean provides a window that starts 1 hour after you take the product and lasts until the 5th hour.
 After the fifth hour the contaminates start to again leach out of your fatty tissue and recontamination takes place.
 You must use Instant Clean at least one hour before your drug test and Instant Clean will not have maximum effectiveness after 5 hours.

-The blood drug test allows a shorter detection time than other drug tests as the blood drug test is based upon the detection of the contaminate itself and not the drug metabolite created by the body like in a urinalysis.
+The detection detection times in blood are based upon the detection of the contaminate itself and not the drug metabolite created by the body like in a urinalysis.
 In general, contaminates remain detectable in the blood for a shorter period of time than other screenings, usually about 1 – 3 days.

 There are exceptions.
 One example is marijuana in blood, which in the case of longer term use or chronic use the detection period can extend to 7 days.
 Other longer term exceptions are for nicotine and some opiates.